 George Mason University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 The Bachelor of Science in Health Administration is certified by the Association of University Programs in Health Administration (AUPHA).
-The Health Systems Management, MHA program is accredited by the Commission on Accreditation of Healthcare Management Education and the Association of University Programs in Health Administration, and the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Systems Management, MHA program is accredited by the Commission on Accreditation of Healthcare Management Education, the Association of University Programs in Health Administration, and the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
 Learn more about our accreditations.

 The Bachelor of Science in Health Administration requires 120 credits and is typically completed in four years.
 Students may complete the program in less than four years if they are enrolled full-time and complete summer courses in addition to completing courses during the spring and fall semesters.